ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

-The `-If` parameter is used to only execute the rule if the scope is not `Global` and `Fragment`.
+The `-If` parameter is used to only execute the rule if the scope is not `Global` and not `Fragment`.

-Run PSRule again using the following command (_the `-WarningAction Ignore` parameter will suppress the warnings that no matching rules were found for the `.cshtml` files_):
+Run PSRule again using the following command:

 ```powershell
 Invoke-PSRule -InputPath ".\src\" -Option ".\.ps-rule\ps-rule.yaml" -WarningAction Ignore